Policies

 No director or officer of the corporation shall receive, directly or indirectly, any compensation or other payment from the corporation, unless authorized by the concurring vote of two-thirds (2/3) of all the directors then in office and in no event shall any compensation or payment be paid or made, except reasonable compensation for services actually rendered or reimbursement for disbursements actually incurred.

-Employment/Affiliation COI Policy for All Staff and Board
+Employment/Affiliation COI Policy For All Staff And Board (Evaluations And Grantmaking)

 Scope

-Our employment/affiliation conflict of interest (COI) policy applies to all ACE employees, select contractors, and fellows (together referred to as “staff members”) and ACE board members.
+Our employment/affiliation conflict of interest (COI) policy applies to all ACE employees, select contractors, and fellows (together referred to as “staff members”), as well as ACE board members.
 Advisory board members are not subject to the confines of this policy given their infrequent involvement and lack of decision-making authority.
-This policy supplements the COI policies specific to our recommendation and granting programs (Charity Evaluations, Movement Grants, and Animal Advocacy Research Fund), which have procedures for those on the respective committees.
-Collectively, all staff and board are referred to as “ACE team members”.
+This policy supplements the COI policies specific to our Charity Evaluations and Movement Grants programs, which have procedures for their respective committees.
+Collectively, all staff and board are referred to as “ACE team members.”

 Affiliations with Evaluated Charities